Autodesk-Forge/model.derivative-csharp-context.menu/README.md

 Right-click on a .RVT file and select the "Extract Properties" menu option, it should trigger the "Translator.exe" on the same folder as the DLL.

+[This video](https://www.youtube.com/watch?v=Vu8yAhmZUb0) demonstrates how to run it locally.

 # Deployment

 The **TranslatorServer** should be deployed to a ASP.NET compatible host, like Azure or Appharbor.
 For Appharbor deployment, following [this steps to configure your Forge Client ID & Secret](http://adndevblog.typepad.com/cloud_and_mobile/2017/01/deploying-forge-aspnet-samples-to-appharbor.html).